CPHDH/Curatescape/README.md

 #### Why don't the File Display Settings change anything in my theme?
 Each theme is created differently.
 Some themes – such as Big Picture, Center Row, and The Daily – already have their own custom file viewers with their own display options.
 You can configure the plugin setting for Media Gallery to "None (use theme)" and turn off the PhotoSwipe-related options if you are using a theme that has a built-in media viewer.
 Other options should still work as intended.

+#### Can I use Item Types other than Curatescape Story?
+Technically yes, you can use any other item type, though some features are specific to the Curatescape Story item type.
+Projects with have mobile apps should generally only use the Curatescape Story item type.
+This will ensure a consistent presentation and user experience.
+Any project that is focused strongly on location-based storytelling as a whole should probably use the Curatescape Story item type for all items.

+#### Do all of my Items need to have Geolocation data?
+Technically no, but using Geolocation to add your item to the map is strongly recommended for Curatescape Story items.
+Curatescape is designed specifically for location-based storytelling.
+For projects with mobile apps, the only content that will appear in the app are items that use the Curatescape Story item type and have Geolocation data.

+#### My project is primarily centered around publishing archival metadata records, should I still use Curatescape?
+You can certainly use Curatescape to add some narrative content to your items database.
+However, depending on how your content is structured, you might consider using the Exhibit Builder instead of – _or in addition to_ – Curatescape to better curate traditional metadata-driven archival content.
+See related question below.

+#### How is Curatescape different from – or similar to – Exhibit Builder?
+Exhibit Builder is intended for curating discrete item records into multi-page exhibits, whereas Curatescape treats _each item_ as a sort of single-page exhibit.
+Curatescape Story items are centered around a location-based narrative, where multiple files are added at the item level to support the text.
+Any item that has Geolocation data and uses the Curatescape Story item type may be added to a Tour, which is similar to an Exhibit in that it is a curation of related items.
+Tours are comparatively simpler and centered primarily on geospatial relationships; the single-page, map-based presentation is designed specifically for curating location-based narratives into easily digestible walking, driving, and cycling tours, which are compatible with Curatescape mobile apps.